 This recipe for Malt Chocolate Chip Cookies is a little different than my usual one.
 My usual recipe (Malted Chocolate Chip Cookies) calls for butter flavored shortening and chocolate syrup.
 Malt Chocolate Chip Cookies use only butter.

-Thanks Kristin for sending it, and to give credit where it’s due, thanks Gale Gand.
-Gale’s recipe uses a slightly higher ratio of brown sugar, but I decided to go half and half to cut the sweetness a tiny bit.
+This recipe is based on one from Gale Gand.
 The cookies are thin, chewy, lumpy, bumpy and have a hint of malt.
-With a full half cup of malt, you’d think there would be more malt flavor, but there was just enough to let you know it’s there.
-I think the Junior Girl Scouts will approve.
+With a half cup of malt, you’d think there would be more malt flavor, but there is just enough to let you know it’s there.

 - 1 teaspoon baking soda